tlebryk/un-bench-eda/README.md

 uv run trace_genealogy.py A/RES/78/220 --graph-mermaid scratch/iran_graph.mmd
 ```

+Quick sanity check: `uv run example_trace.py` enumerates all three traversal modes (agenda → forwards, resolution → backwards, draft ↔ both) so you can confirm coverage before running heavier jobs.

 The JSON graph output is the recommended starting point for the future gym backend.
 It contains node metadata (`symbol`, `doc_type`, `title`, `found`) and typed edges that connect agenda items → drafts → committee reports/meetings → resolutions.
-The HTML helper keeps dependencies minimal and is meant for demos or hand inspection; swap it out for a richer UI once the backend graph settles.
+The lightweight HTML helper is only meant for demos; swap it out once the backend graph stabilizes.

 ## Build and inspect RL trajectories